fullstorydev/relay-core/docs/running.md

 obtained above.
 For example, if you built a local Docker image, you'll want to replace `relay:image` with `relay:local-v0`.

-Running Relay requires that you set one required option: the target.
+To run Relay, you must set one required option: the target.
 This option tells Relay where to direct the traffic it receives.
 It's specified as a URL, but you only need to provide the protocol and host; the path and query parameters are derived from incoming requests.
-As a convenience, you can specify the target by starting the container with the `TRAFFIC_RELAY_TARGET` environment variable set appropriately:
+As a convenience, you can specify the target by starting the container with the `TRAFFIC_RELAY_TARGET` environment variable set
+appropriately:

 	docker run -e "TRAFFIC_RELAY_TARGET=https://target.example:12346" --publish 8990:8990 -it --rm relay:image